cmdimkpa/BlockMagic/README.md

 <pre>
 >>> RigoDB("add_table",{"dbname":"DB_NAME_HERE","dbpassword":"DB_PASSWORD_HERE", "tablename":"TABLE_NAME_HERE", "blockname":"TARGET_BLOCK_HERE"})

 'CreateTableSuccess: table: TABLE_NAME_HERE was created'
 </pre>

 Notice that in addition to specifying a table name, we had to include a block name as well: that is because every table must point to a block.
-When you finally commit your table, the data in the table will be transferred to the block you designate, and the table itself will be destroyed.
-Without committing, you can hold on to the table and the data in it as long as you like.
+When you finally commit your table, the data in the table will be transferred to the block you designate, and the table itself will cease to exist.
+Without committing, you can hold on to the table and the data in it as long as you wish.

 Let's add some data (say, some phone records) to our table:

 <pre>
 >>> RigoDB("new_entry",{"dbname":"DB_NAME_HERE","dbpassword":"DB_PASSWORD_HERE", "tablename":"table_name_here", "entry":{"name":"John Egglington","phone":"1-800-212-3456","email":"john.egglington@emailserve.net"}})

 'WriteTableSuccess: table: TABLE_NAME_HERE  was updated'
 </pre>

-Note: always use lowercase when providing credentials
+Note: always use lowercase when providing credentials.
+Also, note that you must always provide an Object (e.g. JSON document or Python dict) as your entry.

 Now, let's add some more data:

 <pre>
 >>> RigoDB("new_entry",{"dbname":"DB_NAME_HERE","dbpassword":"DB_PASSWORD_HERE", "tablename":"table_name_here", "entry":{"name":"Monty Dimkpa","phone":"1-820-444-6718","email":"cmdimkpa@gmail.com"}})

 'WriteTableSuccess: table: TABLE_NAME_HERE  was updated'
 </pre>

 <pre>
 >>> RigoDB("new_entry",{"dbname":"DB_NAME_HERE","dbpassword":"DB_PASSWORD_HERE", "tablename":"table_name_here", "entry":{"name":"Mary Tipton","phone":"1-616-420-1123","email":"mary_tipton@dowdandco.org"}})

 'WriteTableSuccess: table: TABLE_NAME_HERE  was updated'
 </pre>